One of the mysteries of the English language finally explained.

-The branch of psychology concerned with the assessment and treatment of mental illness and disability.
+The branch of psychology concerned with the assessment and treatment of mental illness and behavioural problems.

 - ‘Cognitive behaviour theories in clinical psychology, however, may have an enduring effect on the training research of I / O psychologists.’